 The main part of the operation involves removing the inflamed soft tissues (bursa and ligaments) and the bone (anterior acromion) pressing on the top of the shoulder tendons actually outside the main shoulder joint.
 Sometimes the joint between the collarbone and the acromion (the acromio-clavicular joint) also needs to be removed as part of the procedure.

-As a general guideline, the sling is rarely necessary for a period of more than two weeks.
+As a general guideline, the sling is rarely necessary for a period of 24 hours.
 During this time, you are encouraged to start using your hand but it is unlikely that you will be able to do much actively with the arm when the shoulder is moved away from the body.